Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Clearance Height

 The clearance height of my vehicle with a roof-top tent makes it too tall for parking garages and other structures like my garage at home.
 Be sure you know your height restrictions.
-You don’t want to damage your tent, vehicle, or a permanent structure.
+You don’t want to damage your tent, vehicle, or permanent structure.

 Mold and Mildew

-The fabrics of roof-top tents are mold and mildew resistant but folding up a roof-top tent after camping in rainy or snowy conditions can cause mold and mildew to form virtually destroying the tent.
+The fabrics of roof-top tents are mold and mildew-resistant but folding up a roof-top tent after camping in rainy or snowy conditions can cause mold and mildew to form virtually destroying the tent.
 The tent must be opened back up and dried.
 This can be inconvenient if there is a lack of space to unfold the tent at home or if you live in an area of the country with an inhospitable climate or other weather conditions that prevent you from drying the tent.

 Conclusion